 Constitutional Articles with Regard to the Ratification of the Constitution

 In contrast to the ratification process expressed within Articles of Confederation, the process conveyed within the Constitution of the United States with regard to a ratification process expressed that the approval of no less than 9 states – out of the total 12 – would be required for the ratification of Amendments:

-Despite the Articles of Confederation, the new - Constitutional - process addressing the procedure in conjunction to the Ratification of the Constitution replaced the preexisting ratification protocol
+Despite the Articles of Confederation, the new – Constitutional – process addressing the procedure in conjunction with the Ratification of the Constitution replaced the preexisting ratification protocol

 The Ratification of the Constitution took place on June 21st, 1788 subsequent to the approval of 9 out of the 12 States

 Which States Participated in the Ratification of the Constitution?

 Although 9 States initially participated in the Ratification of the Constitution on an individual basis, each of the original 12 States subsequently ratified the Constitution: